nihal-ramaswamy/GTA-Assignment/tarjan/README.md

 # Tarjan's Algorithm
-Finds all the articulation points in the given graph.
+Finds all the articulation points in the given graph. <br>

 ## Output
-Prints all the articulation points in the given graph.
+Prints all the articulation points in the given graph. <br>